Hadrian's Wall & Northumberland Preview

 Birdoswald

-Birdoswald, along Hadrian’s Wall, offers one of the most impressive and evocative stretches of this great Roman frontier.
+Birdoswald, offers one of the most impressive and evocative stretches of this great Roman frontier.
 Here, the Wall strides eastward across the dramatic Whin Sill crags, a striking volcanic outcrop that runs all the way to the North Sea at Holy Island and the Farne Islands.
-Though relatively narrow at this point, the Wall rises to around 19 feet to its crenellated parapet, its carefully dressed facing stones and tightly packed infill giving it remarkable strength and durability.
+Though relatively narrow at this point, the Wall rises to around 19 feet to its carefully dressed facing stones and tightly packed infill giving it remarkable strength and durability.

 On the north side lies a flat strip known as the berm, beyond which a formidable V-shaped ditch stretches some 30 feet wide and 15 feet deep.
 The engineering is precise, its angles mirroring the height of the Wall itself, creating a powerful defensive barrier.
 To the south runs the Vallum, a broad ditch flanked by rounded mounds, marking a controlled military zone used for the swift movement of troops.